 Personnel: Me, Errol Siegel, Dave Hamilton, Lee Abramson, and on backing vocals: Richard White, Brett McHague.

-Happy Songs Will Bring You Down, has been remastered for CD.
+Happy Songs Will Bring You Down, originally released 1994, has now been remastered.
 Go get the whole thing.
 Here

 are some of my songs from it: